 Individuals must be a U.S. citizen or permanent legal resident for at least five consecutive years.
 You must also meet at least one of the following criteria for Medicare eligibility:

 Parts A and B are considered "Original Medicare."
 Medicare Part A covers inpatient care: hospitalizations, skilled nursing care, hospice, and home health care.
 The other part of Original Medicare is Medicare Part B, sometimes referred to as “medical insurance” and generally covers two types of medical services.
-First, it covers medically necessary health services and supplies, like outpatient doctor visits, tests, wheelchairs, walkers, etc. Second, Part B covers preventive services like screenings, annual wellness exams, etc.
+First, it covers medically necessary health services and supplies, like outpatient hospital and doctor visits, tests, wheelchairs, walkers, etc. Second, Part B covers preventive services like screenings, annual wellness exams, etc.

 Most people can apply for Medicare three months before their 65th birthday month.
 Signing up is different if someone has a disability or receives Social Security.